-(Registrant's Telephone Number, Including Area Code)

-Securities registered pursuant to Section 12(b) of the Act:
+(Registrant's Telephone Number, Including Area Code) Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$.001 Par Value Per Share PCTI The Nasdaq Global Select Market Securities registered nursuant to Section $12(a)$ of the Act:

-Securities registered pursuant to Section 12(g) of the Act:

-None ------ --

-Indicate by check mark whether the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □
+Securit ies registereu pursuant to Section 12 (b) of the Act.
+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$.001 Par Value Per Share PCTI The Nasdaq Global Select Market Securit ies registered pursuant to Section 12 (g) of the Act: None Indicate by check mark whether the registrant is a well-kno wn seasoned issuer, as defined in Rule 4 05 of the Securities Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required to fill le reports pursuant to Section 13 or Secti on 15(d) of the Act.
+Yes \Box No \boxtimes 12 months (or for such shorter period that the registrant was require ed to file such reports), and (2) has been s I electronically every Interactive Data Fil e required to be submitted pursuant to Rule 405 of Regulation I No □ Indicate by check mark whether the registrant is a large acc company.
+See the definitions of "large accelerated filer", "accelerat accelerated filer, a smaller reporting company, or an emerging g nd "emerging growth company" in Rule 12b-2 of the Exchange Large accelerated filer Accelerated filer \boxtimes Non-accelerated filer Smaller reporting company X Emerging growth company \Box accounting standards provided pursuant to Section 13(a) of the Exchange Act. xtended transition period for complying with any new or revise

-Indicate by checkmark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ((§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files)).
-Yes  No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer", "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act .:

-Large accelerated filer Accelerated filer \times Non-accelerated filer Smaller reporting company \times Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. □

 Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
 7262(b)) by the registered public accounting firm that prepared or issued its audit report.
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes D No 🗵
+Yes \square No \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes \square No \square

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of error to previously issued financial statements. \Box
+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of error to previously issued financial statements.

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to § 240.10D-1(b).
+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to 240.10D-1(b).

-As of June 30, 2022, the last business day of the registrant's most recently completed second fiscal quarter, there were 18,677,851 shares of the registrant's common stock outstanding, and the aggregate market value of such shares held by non-affiliates of the registrant (based upon the closing sale price of such shares on the Nasdag Global Select Market on June 30, 2022) was approximately \$86,104,893.
+As of June 30, 2022, the last business day of the registrant's most recently completed second fiscal quarter, there were 18,677,851 shares of the registrant's common stock outstanding, and the aggregate market value of such shares held by non-affiliates of the registrant (based upon the closing sale price of such shares on the Nasdaq Global Select Market on June 30, 2022) was approximately \$86,104,893.
 Shares of the registrant's common stock held by each executive officer and director and by each entity that owns 5% or more of the registrant's outstanding common stock have been excluded because such persons may be deemed to be affiliates.
 This determination of affiliate status is not necessarily a conclusive determination for any other purposes.